-Clean TeQ uses a unique precipitation process to reduce antimony and arsenic concentrations to very low levels.
-Hardness and Sulphates are removed using our DESALX® two-stage continuous ion exchange process.
+Clean TeQ Water’s unique precipitation process first reduces antimony and arsenic concentrations to very low levels.
+Hardness and Sulphate is then removed using our DESALX® two-stage continuous ion exchange process.
 A small volume of sludge containing precipitated arsenic and antimony is produced by the precipitation system, and gypsum-based sludge is produced by the DESALX® system.
 Water recovery is in excess of 90% and the system is fully automated in order to achieve a consistent water quality across the required range of flowrates.

 |Total Arsenic (soluble)||ppm||0.5||0.03||0.03|